dcdeepesh/Talkey/README.md

 ## Uninstallation

-When you want to remove talkey, make sure to uninstall both the browser extension and the platform component.
+When you want to remove Talkey, make sure to uninstall both the browser extension and the platform component.
 On Windows the uninstaller for the platform component can be run from Programs and Features, as just like any other app.

-## Frequesntly Asked Questions (FAQ)
+## Frequently Asked Questions (FAQ)

 **What is the default push to talk key?**
 Left control